 Munch the penguin gets his sight restored – and the glint back in his eye

-After one of our specialist teams performed cataract surgery, Munch not only regained his sight, but also the “glint” in his eye, recently fathering a chick named after the surgeon who saved his eyesight.
+After one of our specialist teams performed cataract surgery, Munch not only regained his sight, but also the “glint” in his eye, recently fathering a chick named after the surgeon who saved his eyesight(Opens a new window).

 Sherman the tortoise is shell-shocked after eating six screws